Built-in ovens: How we test built-in ovens

 Video guide: what makes a Best Buy built-in oven

 We only measure the space that you will actually be able to use inside an oven.
 We measure the internal width from side to side, and the depth from the inside of the door to the back of the oven.
 But we only measure the height from the top of the lowest shelf to 3cm from the top of the oven.
-We don’t include the space beneath the lowest shelf.
+We don’t include the space beneath the lowest shelf, which manufacturers often do.

-In each oven we bake a large sponge cake and measure how well and evenly the cake rises.
-We also record how evenly the cake is browned.
+In each oven we also bake a large sponge cake and measure how well and evenly the cake rises, and how evenly the cake is browned.

 The worst will struggle to heat anything more than the area directly beneath the element, or around 40%.

-We simulate roasting a whole chicken by heating 2kg of bricks in the main oven for 1hr 40 mins.
+To see how much the oven will cost to run, we test each model's energy efficiency by simulating roasting a whole chicken, which we do by heating 2kg of bricks in the main oven for 1hr 40 mins.
 Electric conventional ovens are set to 200ºC, electric fan ovens are set to 170ºC and gas ovens at gas mark 6.
 We record the amount of energy each oven uses while cooking, and we turn this into a score based on the running costs for each model.